NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 dir=

-The above BLASTTranslator ini file sets the “version” of EnergyPlus to the current version and has the “surf” parameter set to “group”.
+The above BLASTTranslator ini file sets the "version" of EnergyPlus to the current version and has the "surf" parameter set to "group".
 This BLASTTranslator run will produce an EnergyPlus input file for the current release version format and will name surfaces by Zone and Class (e.g. ZN001:Wall001).
-The alternative “Consecutive” will number surfaces in sequence.
+The alternative "Consecutive" will number surfaces in sequence.

 DOE2Translator
 ==============

 The DOE2Translator program creates an EnergyPlus input file from a DOE-2.1E input file.
 The translation is not intended to be complete but simply an aid to help you move your library of DOE-2.1E input files into EnergyPlus.
 You should look over the resulting EnergyPlus input file, review the documentation of EnergyPlus, and make any necessary edits to the translated file.
-Documentation is included here though the BLAST Translator is no longer included with the EnergyPlus Installation – it is available as a special download for those who need it.
+Documentation is included here though the BLAST Translator is no longer included with the EnergyPlus Installation - it is available as a special download for those who need it.

 To use the DOE2Translator program, at the DOS prompt (or the command prompt for Windows NT/2000 systems), go to the directory that the DOE2Translator is located.
 That directory is likely to be: